openebs-archive/openebs-docs/docs/uglocalpv.md

 **Prerequisites**

-- Create the same namespace and StorageClass configuration of the source PVC in your target cluster.
+- Create the same namespace and StorageClass configuration of the source PVC in your destination cluster.
-- Ensure at least one unclaimed block device is present on the destination cluster if `hostpath-device` as Storage Class in the PVC spec.
+- Ensure at least one unclaimed block device is present on the destination cluster if `hostpath-device` is used as Storage Class in the PVC spec.

-If the restoration is happens on same cluster where Source PVC was created, then ensure that application and its corresponding components such as Service, PVC,PV and cStorVolumeReplicas are deleted successfully.
+- If the restoration is happens on same cluster where Source PVC was created, then ensure that application and its corresponding components such as Service, PVC and PV are deleted successfully.

 On the target cluster, restore the application using the below command.